pythonexcels/pythonexcels.github.io/_posts/2009-09-19-Another-XLWT-Example.md

 As in the [previous post]({% post_url 2009-09-10-Using-XLWT-to-Write-Spreadsheets-Without-Excel %}), you
 must have xlwt installed.
 See the Installation section of that post for instructions on installing xlwt.
-Looking more closely at the script, the following lines
+Let’s dive into the script.

 ```
 URL = 'http://lib.stat.cmu.edu/datasets/boston_corrected.txt'